ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

    Name of the file that specifies the fields that the forecast model will output.

 ``FIELD_TABLE_FN``: (Default: "field_table")
-   Name of the file that specifies the tracers that the forecast model will read in from the IC/LBC files.
+   Name of the file that specifies the tracers that the forecast model will read in from the :term:`IC/LBC` files.

 ``DATA_TABLE_FN``: (Default: "data_table")
-   The name of the file containing the data table read in by the forecast model.
+   Name of the file containing the data table read in by the forecast model.

 ``MODEL_CONFIG_FN``: (Default: "model_configure")
-   The name of the file containing settings and configurations for the NUOPC/ESMF component.
+   Name of the file containing settings and configurations for the :term:`NUOPC`/:term:`ESMF` component.

 ``NEMS_CONFIG_FN``: (Default: "nems.configure")
-   The name of the file containing information about the various NEMS components and their run sequence.
+   Name of the file containing information about the various :term:`NEMS` components and their run sequence.

 ``FV3_EXEC_FN``: (Default: "ufs_model")
    Name of the forecast model executable stored in the executables directory (``EXECDIR``; set during experiment generation).